Payop/opencart-v3-plugin/README.md

 ## Brief Description

-The OpenCart v3 Payop Payment Gateway is a plugin that enables you to accept payments in OpenCart version 3 and later via Payop.com.
+The OpenCart v3 Payop Payment Gateway is a plugin that enables you to accept payments in OpenCart version 3 via Payop.com.

 ## Requirements

-- OpenCart 3.0 or higher
+- OpenCart 3.0

 ## Installation